 Whether you’re a tourist, history buff, or die-hard Chicago Cubs fan, a Wrigley Field Tour is a great way to experience one of the most beautiful ballparks in the United States.
 As the country’s second oldest ballpark, Wrigley Field is a historical icon and a popular must-see attraction in Chicago.

 Before taking a tour of Wrigley Field, there are a few important things to know.
-Being informed, and knowing what to expect, ensures a successful visit to the ballpark.
-This post will answer any questions regarding a Chicago Wrigley Field Tour.
+Being informed, and knowing what to expect, ensures a successful visit to the ballpark—also, this will help in determining: is the Wrigley Field tour worth it.
+This post will answer all questions regarding a Chicago Wrigley Field Tour.
+First off, if you’re looking to take a tour on a gameday, you’ll need tickets.
+Below is where we get cheap Cubs tickets. 👇

 Below are the nine things they don’t tell you about a Wrigley Field tour.